 New vocabulary and grammatical structures are more likely to stick if you reinforce them frequently.
 Including English in your daily routine is a great way to do this.
 Watching TV shows without subtitles will improve your conversational listening skills, and reading news articles will broaden your knowledge of the written format.
 You can even follow media outlets and accounts in English on Facebook or Instagram to make sure they pop up regularly.

 Treat the test like any other exam and make sure you study beforehand.
-There’s an incredible range of resources online to help you prepare for the IELTS and the OET, including sample questions, as well as in-person workshops and tutoring available.
+There’s an incredible range of resources online to help you prepare for the IELTS and the OET, including sample questions, as well as in-person workshops and tutoring available (just search for IELTS tutors in your location).
 The test is designed to ensure you have a sufficient level of English to learn effectively in Australia, so putting in the effort will definitely be worth it when it comes time for your future studies.

 On the day of the test, try to relax beforehand and remind yourself of all the preparation you’ve done.
 Read each question carefully and plan your response before you start writing.
 During the test, answer the questions you’re most sure of first and try to attempt as many of the others as possible.
 If there are questions you really can’t answer, just leave them and move on.
 You can always come back at the end if you have extra time.